Gigg1E/CalcConverter/README.md

 2. Create input fields with the IDs 'polarInputVal' and 'rectInputVal' for polar and rectangular coordinates, respectively.
 3. Create a 'div' element with the ID 'results' to display the conversion results.
 4. Call the \`convertPolarToRect()\` or \`convertRectToPolar()\` functions when the user submits the input.

+##Input correction

+* When using sqrt (square root) you need parenthisis around the number being sqrt -> sqrt(3)
+* When using π you need to replace it with 'pi' -> pi
+* If you use a mixed fraction, ensure you use the multiply symbole rather than leaveing a sapce -> 3*pi/2
+* Here is a example of a input that uses all three -> 7, sqrt(3)*pi/6